material-components/material-components-android-compose-theme-adapter/README.md

 This is especially handy when you're migrating an existing app, a `Fragment` (or other UI container) at a time.

 !!! caution
-    If you are using an AppCompat (i.e. non-MDC) theme in your app, you should use the [AppCompat Compose Theme Adapter](https://github.com/google/accompanist/tree/main/appcompat-theme)
+    If you are using an AppCompat (i.e. non-MDC) theme in your app, you should use [AppCompat Compose Theme Adapter](https://github.com/google/accompanist/tree/main/appcompat-theme)
     instead, as it attempts to bridge the gap between [AppCompat][appcompat] XML themes, and M2 themes in [Jetpack Compose][compose].